Shanza-Jutt/Solidity-Course-Metacrafter/README.md

 ### To use this contract, follow these steps:

-    Download the Solidity contract file (Token.sol) to your local machine.
+    Download the Solidity contract file (token_contract.sol) to your local machine.

     Ensure you have a Solidity development environment set up.
 Tools like Remix or Truffle can be helpful for development.